combinatrix-ai/ask.sh/README.md

 ## Let the AI Write to Your Terminal Directly!

-`fill` command let you type the command AI suggests directly to the shell.
+`ask` command let you type the command AI suggests directly to the shell.

 Ask AI to make command like this:

 ````
-❯ fill allocate 5GB file here
+❯ ask allocate 5GB file here
 ````

 The AI responds with some suggestions of the command: